Asplundh Cancer Pavilion

 Comprehensive Personalized Care

-With our personalized approach to medicine, we design a treatment program specifically for each patient.
-Through Abington’s integration with the renowned NCI-designated Sidney Kimmel Cancer Center – Jefferson Health (one of only 70 NCI-designated cancer centers in the country), specialists – such as head and neck cancer surgeons – will travel from Center City to meet with patients and families close to home and with conveniences like free parking.
+With our personalized approach to medicine, we designed a treatment program specifically for each patient.
+Through Abington’s integration with the renowned NCI-designated Sidney Kimmel Cancer Center – Jefferson Health (one of only 70 NCI-designated cancer centers in the country), specialists – such as head and neck cancer surgeons – travel from Center City to meet with patients and families close to home and with conveniences like free parking.
 To date, 15 of the 55 specialty physicians who will be seeing patients at the Pavilion are from the Sidney Kimmel Cancer Center in Center City.

 Conveniently located just off the Pennsylvania Turnpike’s Willow Grove interchange, the LEED-certified building also features meeting space for cancer support groups, healing gardens, a café, as well as an Image Recovery Center offering breast prostheses, head coverings and wigs, lymphedema treatments, massages, skincare, and manicures and pedicures safe for cancer patients.

 Support Services Onsite

 Other support services available to patients include nurse navigators to help coordinate cancer treatment and provide support, nutrition counseling, financial counseling, social work, a cancer risk assessment program and more.